8 recommended commemorative stamps that give you a sense of Okayama's history

 A large garden built by Tsunamasa Ikeda, the second lord of the Okayama domain, as a place for relaxation.
 The spacious garden, decorated with seasonal flowers, is a different world just like the Edo period.
 In 1952, it was designated as a “Special Place of Scenic Beauty” as a historical and cultural heritage site, and received a three-star rating in the Michelin Green Guide Japan.
 Various events are held throughout the four seasons, such as tea gathering and moon viewing, and for a limited time, you can enjoy the ``Fantasy Garden,'' which is specially opened at night and lights up the garden in a different way than during the day.
 Volunteer guides (free of charge) are also popular with tourists.

-6. Miyamoto Musashi (Mimasaka City/Chizu Express Ohara Station)
+6. Miyamoto Musashi (Mimasaka City/ Chizu Express Ohara Station)

-This stamp featuring Miyamoto Musashi was found at Ohara Station, next to the Chizu Express Miyamoto Musashi Station.
-It conveys the dynamism of Musashi's youth, when he invented the two-sword style of swordsmanship.
-Mimasaka City in the north of Okayama Prefecture is famous as the birthplace of the master swordsman Miyamoto Musashi, but the townscape of Inaba Kaido Oharajuku near Ohara Station is also worth seeing.
-There is a stamp pad inside the Ohara Station building.
+This stamp featuring Miyamoto Musashi was found at Ohara Station, next to Miyamoto Musashi Station on the Ohara Express Line.
+It conveys the dynamism of Musashi's youth, when he invented the dual-sword style.
+Mimasaka City in northern Okayama Prefecture is famous as the birthplace of the master swordsman Miyamoto Musashi, but the townscape of "Inaba Kaido Ohara-juku" near Ohara Station is also worth seeing.
+A stamp stand has been set up inside the Ohara Station building.

 [Chizu Express Ohara Station]